Columbia Technology Ventures

 Unmet Need: Biocompatible lung sealant compliant with dynamic lung mechanics

-New materials and methodologies capable to seal pulmonary leaks in the wet environment of the lung have the potential to reduce many of the risks and costs associated with air leaks in the lung.
-Though such biocompatible sealant technologies exist, they are poorly suited to the expansion, contraction, and other dynamic processes of the lung.
-Therefore, there is a continuing need for an effective lung sealant that can be used to treat pulmonary air leaks.
+Technologies to seal pulmonary leaks have the potential to reduce many of the costs associated with prolonged air leaks.
+Though such biocompatible sealant technologies exist, their adhesive and mechanical properties make them poorly suited to the expansion, contraction, and other dynamic processes of the lung.
+Therefore, there is a continuing need for an effective lung sealant that can be used to treat pulmonary air leaks to avoid costlier surgical procedures.

-The Product: Biocompatible lung sealant with tissue-specific metrics
+The Technology: Biocompatible lung sealant with tissue-specific metrics

-This product is a superior pulmonary sealant developed by combining two components: a loadable hydrogel carrier derived from the lung extracellular matrix and a porous thermogel patch.
+This technology provides a superior pulmonary sealant by combining two components: a loadable extracellular matrix hydrogel carrier and a porous thermogel patch.
 The biosealant is multi-layered with a tissue-specific (e.g., lung parenchymal- or pleural-derived) extracellular matrix hydrogel carrier loaded with therapeutic cells, microsomes, peptides, or drugs.
-The sealant can be applied by spraying the external surface of the lung, within the airways, or incorporated into existing medical devices such as medical staples and sutures in order to promote air-tight sealing.
-As such, this sealant can be used post-operatively to treat air leaks or applied prophylactically to reduce the incidence of air leaks during pulmonary surgery, thereby reducing the risk of complications and improving patient outcomes.
+The sealant can be applied on the external surface of the lung, within the airways, or incorporated into existing medical devices such as medical staples in order to promote air-tight sealing.
+As such, this technology can be used post-operatively to treat air leaks or applied prophylactically to reduce the incidence of air leaks during pulmonary surgery, thereby reducing the risk of complications due to pulmonary surgery and improving patient outcomes.

 A prototype of this technology has been validated in a lung injury model.